-Note: Coupler.io is a data automation and analytics platform that provides an ETL tool and a data analytics service to cope with advanced data management tasks.
-With Coupler.io, you can export data automatically from 30+ various sources, such as HubSpot, Pipedrive, Facebook Ads, Mailchimp, Google Analytics, and others, into Google Sheets, Excel, or BigQuery.
+Note: Coupler.io is one of the most reputable online marketing reporting tools.
+With Coupler.io, you can export data automatically from 50+ various sources, such as HubSpot, Pipedrive, Facebook Ads, Mailchimp, Google Analytics, and others, into Google Sheets, Excel, or BigQuery.

 Step 1: Export data from source to Google Sheet

 - Sign up for Coupler.io, click Add new importer, and select your data source and data destination.

 - For this use case, we would be selecting the ad channel that we want to pull data from.
 From our screenshot above, we selected Linkedin Ads.

 - Connect your source account and select your data entity.